-This sports wall hanging features Lou Gehrig during his Luckiest Man Farewell Speech which he delivered at Yankee Stadium on July 4, 1939.
+This sports wall hanging features iconic Lou Gehrig during his Luckiest Man Farewell Speech.
+This emotional speech was delivered at Yankee Stadium on July 4, 1939.

 This finished piece is done in a modern-vintage style and is definitely unique and distinctive.
 American baseball sports history that shows your admiration of Lou Gehrig and the the New York Yankees.
 It will make a nice addition to many rooms in your home or office or to give as a gift.

 Lou Gehrig played his entire career with the New York Yankees.
 He was voted the greatest first baseman of all-time by The Baseball Writers’ Association in 1969 and was the leading vote-getter on the All-Century Team chosen by fans in 1999.